Senior Courts Act 2016

 70: Appeals against decisions of other courts in civil proceedings, or

-"Appealing a court decision to the Supreme Court in a civil case"
+"Appealing a civil court decision to a higher court"

 Next